Schepp/schepp.dev/posts/on-leaving-out-the-alt-attribute.md

 _Please have a look and subscribe to Šime's [Web Platform News](https://webplatform.news/) ❤_

-_The cover image of this post is [Braille](https://www.shutterstock.com/de/image-illustration/braille-visually-impaired-writing-system-symbol-1858674907) by [80's Child](https://www.shutterstock.com/de/g/80s+Child)_
+_The cover image of this post is [Bright Colors Coconut Shells](https://www.shutterstock.com/de/image-photo/bright-colours-coconut-shells-indian-holi-1008317254) by [Nataliya Druchkova](https://www.shutterstock.com/de/g/NataliyaDruchkova)_